Activists say cyber agency weakens voting tech advisory

 The Dominion machines are capable of printing a full-face ballot without a QR code because the company has updated their software for Colorado, said Matt Crane, the executive director of the state’s association of county clerks.
 He said that although Secretary of State Jena Griswold announced in 2019 that Colorado was doing away with QR codes for security reasons, the transition has only just started.

 Crane said he believed less than 2.5% of Colorado voters used the Dominion ballot-marking machines in the 2020 general elections.
-Most prefer hand-marked paper ballots.
+Most use hand-marked paper ballots.

 The advisory is based on a report by Halderman, who examined voting equipment used in Georgia as an expert witness engaged by the plaintiffs in a lawsuit that challenges the machines.
 Originally filed in 2017, the lawsuit targeted the outdated voting machines Georgia used at the time.
 The state bought the Dominion system in 2019, but the plaintiffs contend the new system is also insecure.